Innovations in Education

 Students will use a variety of quantitative, qualitative, mixed methods and systematic review approaches to investigate teaching, learning, and educational research questions.
 Students participate in journal clubs, peer-to-peer learning, literature reviews, project development and data analysis.
 They will design a project related to innovations in occupational therapy education, implement the project and analyze the findings either individually or in small groups.
 Students may be guided in program development, implementation, and evaluation of outcomes, building on the work of previous students.
-Students are expected to produce a manuscript that can be published in peer-reviewed literature, and will have the opportunity to present their research findings at local, state and national conferences.
+Students may produce a manuscript that can be published in peer-reviewed literature and have the opportunity to present their research findings at local, state and national conferences.

 Examples of Projects

 - The effects of exercise on student stress and learning

 - Exploring the self-care practices of occupational therapy graduate students